Vitamin D Supplementation in Cutaneous Malignant Melanoma Outcome (ViDMe)

 - History of small intestine resection.

-- History of other malignancy within the last 5 years except for carcinoma in situ of the cervix or basal cell carcinoma or squamous cell carcinoma of the skin.
+- History of other malignancy within the last 5 years except for carcinoma in situ of the cervix or basal cell carcinoma or squamous cell carcinoma of the skin or in situ malignant melanoma.

 - Chronic alcohol abuse.